Why was Fort Snelling Built in Minnesota? A visit to the Fort

 Things to Do at Fort Snelling

-In order to fully understand Fort Snelling and our military history, you have to see it for yourself.
+To fully understand Fort Snelling and our military history, you have to see it for yourself.
 Here are some things you’ll see on your visit to Fort Snelling:

 Plank Museum and Visitors Center

-Start off at the Plank Museum and Visitors Center.
+Start at the Plank Museum and Visitors Center.
 Even if you purchased tickets online, you’ll need to get your admission sticker at the register.

 Inside is a gift shop, as well as interactive displays that explain the history of the fort.
-They do a great job at displaying the darker side of it’s history too.
+They do a great job at displaying the darker side of its history too.

 Tour of the Fort